Paratha - Plain

 They freeze quite well too, but should be defrosted properly before re-heating.

-If you want to make parathas crisper and flakier, add 2 tbs. oil to the dough.
+If you want to make parathas crisper and flakier, add 2 tbsp. oil to the dough.

-Experiment with shapes.
-You can make square parathas.
-At step 9, after putting oil in the centre of the rolled out ball, fold over both edges to meet in the centre, both in vertical and then in horizontal directions, to make a square.
+Experiment with shapes: You can make square parathas.
+At step 8, after putting oil in the centre of the rolled out ball, fold over both edges to meet in the centre, both in vertical and then in horizontal directions, to make a square.
 Now roll it out into a square paratha.
-For a triangle, fold in half once and then half again.
+For a triangle (see pictures), fold in half once and then half again.
 Roll out the resulting triangle into a paratha.